Chapter 28: Super Smash Bros. Mesmerize

-I’d heard of some stories of people who wouldn’t listen to their physician’s recommendations, and they would fall severely ill.
-I remember my sister telling me of her friend Mitch, and how he continued to abuse alcohol and drugs after treatment, and would adamantly refuse some of the steps needed for his treatment, so he inevitably had a rough go.
+I’d heard some stories of people who wouldn’t listen to their physician’s recommendations, and they would fall severely ill.
+I remember my sister telling me about her friend Mitch, and how he continued to abuse alcohol and drugs after treatment, and would adamantly refuse some of the steps needed for his treatment, so he inevitably had a rough go.

 This is why I just “vegged out” most of the time, allowing my body the little strength it had to combat this epidemic.
 So my “apartment” was filled with films and video games, just as before when I was a lazy-as-shit kid.
 Makes sense, right?

 Most of the times Mom and Gary’s visits were long.
 They’d stay with me and make sure I wasn’t alone.
 And I appreciated that, even though sometimes it’s important to wander mentally to find your center.
 Some call it mediating or reorienting; I just called it my space-time.

 When I was alone, I’d often play games to avoid my space-time, even though it’s crucial to mental health.
 In hindsight, it wasn’t good to do, and I regret that now, but then; it was important for me not to stay inside my own mind and conceptualize the potential negative outcomes of such a course of treatment.
 I knew that I would get through this, and I figured it best by not focusing on those evil thoughts; I could let my body fight, hence the “vegging out” process.

 Later in the day I was alone and wheeled the Gamecube back into my room.
 Finally, after baited anticipation, I popped in Super Smash Bros.
 Melee.
 The opening cinematic commenced, and I let the whole thing play out, even though I wanted to skip it.